The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-INVESTIGATIONAL DOSE age < 1 month: 6 mg/kg/dose twice daily (no lead in): (See Dosing: Special Considerations: Neonates ≤14 Days and Premature Infants.)
+≥37 weeks gestational age <1 month: 6 mg/kg/dose twice daily (no lead in) (See Dosing: Special Considerations: Neonates ≤14 Days and Premature Infants)

-120–150 mg/m2 BSA/dose (maximum dose of immediate release tablets is 200 mg twice daily or extended release tablets 400 mg once daily.)
+120–150 mg/m2 BSA/dose twice daily after lead-in dosing (Maximum dose of immediate-release tablets is 200 mg twice daily.)

 200 mg twice daily or 400 mg extended release once daily.